V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Now measure the diagonals to the best of your ability.
 Note the longer one, and subtract to find the difference.
 Under 1mm is very good.

+Corrections are made as follows if you are over 1mm of difference.
+A good first guess for your offset is the difference in your measurements.

+=== "JackPot CNC Controller"

-JackPot CNC Controller - In the WebUI you can add to your Y axis pull-off distance to correct any skew.
-Scroll all teh way down and hit save.
+    In the WebUI you can add to your Y axis pull-off distance to correct any skew.
+Scroll all the way down and hit save.
 Back on the main screen use the "Save" macro to make the changes stick after a re-boot.
+This is a little different on the UI V2 and V3, the important part is using the save macro.

+=== "SKR Pro / Marlin"

-SKR Pro / Marlin - If you are over 1mm in difference you can use the terminal on your SKR Pro or a USB connection and repetier host to add a homing offset.
+    Use the terminal on your SKR Pro or a USB connection and repetier host to add a homing offset.
 "M666 Y0.5" will move your Y1 stepper 0.5mm away from the stop block after it homes.
 "M666 Y-0.5" will move your Y2 stepper away instead.
 You want to move the longer dimension side away from the block.
-A good first guess is the difference in your measurements (or you can use a trig calculator and add a bit because your end stops are further away than the dots).
 Now Use "M500" to save it to the EEPROM.
 Re-home X and Y and test it again.

+??? note "Jamie's Automated "Squareness Marks""

+    You can also automate this process with Jamie's ["Squareness Marks"](https://vector76.github.io/gcode_tpgen/){:target="_blank"} test.

+    Home the X and Y axis.

+    Start with G92 X0 Y0 Z0 - Check this box and where the tip is will be 0,0,0.
+I suggest starting the tip just above the paper.

+    Z level for tip-down - Make this number more negative if you find some of your marks are not hitting the paper, but you want as light a touch as possible.

+    Z level for tip-up - You can go as high as you need to not drag the pen tip.

+    Feedrate - This is set at a safe travel rate.
+The Default is safe.

+    Extents - This is where you set the dimensions of your table.
+The further apart the marks, the more accurate your table will be.

 Old Video of this on an SKR Pro
 <iframe width="560" height="315" src="https://www.youtube.com/embed/w5H1AZ40YHk?si=GJcbqE_V3bhuVvV1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---

-#### Z Leveling
+### Z Leveling

 ![!LR3 Fancy Picture](../img/lr3/LR3 (85).jpg){: loading=lazy width="400"}